 Surgical services in short supply

 Now, however, the situation in Sub-Saharan Africa is changing.
 Throughout the past few decades, a large amount of aid has targeted the primary health services, public health and infectious diseases in particular.
 The AIDS epidemic has been successfully handled, the malaria problem is being reduced, and child mortality rates have never been lower.
 All this helped the population of Africa surpass the one-billion mark for the first time in 2012.
 Numerous challenges remain, however.
 Establishment of adequate surgical services has been overshadowed by large programmes for combating infectious diseases.
 The lack of surgical competence mainly affects young adults with regard to childbirth and traumas.
 Surgical treatment is provided in only a few countries, and most often only in the cities and to those who can pay for it.
 In 2008, the World Health Organization (WHO) concluded that priority should be given to training of health personnel adapted to the needs of the general population.
-Non-doctors should be trained in diagnostics and therapy, and the provision of health services should be decentralised (6).
-In 2012, this was followed up by more specific recommendations for task shifting in the field of maternal and perinatal medicine.
-One of the recommendations states that consideration should be given to training non-doctors to perform Caesarean sections in areas where there is a serious shortage of doctors (7).
+Non-doctors should be trained in diagnostics and therapy, and the provision of health services should be decentralised (

 Both photos: Håkon Bolkan

 We established cooperation with a Danish organisation, Friends of Masanga, which operated the Masanga hospital in the rainforest in the interior of the country.
 This was an old leprosy hospital, which had been founded by Scandinavian and English Adventists and was located far from the population centres.
 This isolation provided us with a certain amount of control of the security situation.
 The programme was also based on some further facts: In 2007, Sierra Leone had ten licensed surgeons.
-Over a five-month period in the same year, a total of 724 surgical and birth-related interventions were recorded in the ten largest public hospitals (10).
-Life expectancy remains below 50 years, child mortality (under the age of five) is 20 % and maternal mortality is 970 per 100 000 (11).
+Over a five-month period in the same year, a total of 724 surgical and birth-related interventions were recorded in the ten largest public hospitals (

 We wished to formalise this training and give it an established position in the country’s health services.
 We encountered a fair amount of opposition from doctors, but with the support of the Ministry of Health we succeeded in obtaining permission for Community Health Officers to practice surgery.
 On this basis we have initiated a two-year training programme into which eight students are enrolled annually.
 The programme is funded by the Kavli Foundation, Lion’s Club district 104B and other privately raised funds.
 From its outset in January 2011 up to April 2013, a total of 17 students have participated in 5 511 surgical operations.
 The project has a preliminary timeframe to 2017.